Kartikk1127/Go/Notes.md

 4. For looping, you have to use "for" loop.
 Nothing else is there.
 5. Go does not have ternary operator.
 6. You can pass functions as a parameter in another function.
+7. You can return multiple values from a function in Go